davidallenby/I-Can-Angular/README.md

   - Dumb components: These are presentational only and will be used to display data.
 We will delegate user interaction up to smart components via events.
 * "On push" Change Detection Strategy - This will improve performance of the application, as it will only update components when necessary.
 * Import aliases - Shortened aliases for Core, Features, and Shared modules.
+* The Async Pipe - I've used the Async Pipe in the templates.
+This is because it automatically subscribes, and unsubscribes from observables.
+This is so you don't have to manually write all the OnDestroy code to unsubscribe!
+* Place all global styles into /src/styles.
+Update your angular.json file to add a stylePreprocessorOptions option.
+This allows you to do short import statements, like: @import "variables";